Are humidifiers good for succulents?

 If you have read this far, you now know that you cannot use succulent humidifiers regularly.
 In addition, you now know that succulents require little care.

-Therefore, it is important that you use a succulent humidifier once a week.
-This will protect your plants to ensure they survive.
+If the humidity in your home is too high, use a humidifier for your succulent plants at least once a week.
 The good thing is that these thick-leaved plants do not require a lot of grooming to thrive.

 Most importantly, remember that too much water and humidity are a bad combination for your succulents.